Part 4 in the series on How to be Approachable

 But what about situations where the scope for expression through fashion is limited?
 I once visited the salt baths in Budapest.
 Since bathers spent most of their time submerged, there was essentially no clothing to distinguish them.
 But you couldn’t not notice the French guy wearing the party glasses.
 Same for the American woman with her hair dyed blue.
 If you were going to say hi to anyone, it’d be them.

 Fun, while it certainly can be fun, is just one of many social goods.
-Personally – and I know this might sound old-fashioned – I prefer my gynecologist without party glasses.
+Personally – and I know this might sound old-fashioned – I prefer the surgeon about to operate on me to be without party glasses.
 So there’s a time and a place.

 Appearing as if you belong to the wrong scene is toxic, not least because of how it severs tribal ties.
 At the digital nomad conference I wrote about earlier, most attendees dressed in tepid, preppy affair.
 But one guy hit the conference in full rock n’ roll.
 Despite it being 85 degrees – in Thailand no less – and the year 2019, he wore layers of black, decorated with skulls, along with leather boots laced to the knee.
 He was also a good 20 years older than the average attendee.
 Taken together ageism and punk-ism colluded to ensure this guy alienated.
 He had so strong a repulsive effect that even the people he reached out to would scramble for an escape as soon as possible, lest the foggy rocker taint them.
 It was sad.